Stockton-on-Tees: Market and castle

 Stockton began as an Anglo-Saxon settlement on high ground close to the northern bank of the River Tees.

-The manor of Stockton was built circa 1138, and was purchased by Bishop Pudsey of Durham in 1189.
-During the 13th century, the bishop changed the village of Stockton into a borough.
+Stockton was described as a manor by 1138, and was purchased by Bishop Pudsey of Durham in 1189.
+During the 13th century, the bishop changed the village of Stockton into a borough; the exact date the borough was founded is unknown, but it was being described as a borough by 1283.
 When the bishop freed Stockton's serfs, craftsmen moved to the new town.
 The bishop had a residence in Stockton Castle, which was a fortified manor house, the first recorded reference to which was in 1376.

-Stockton's market traces its history to 1310, when Bishop Bek of Durham granted a market charter to our town of Stockton a market upon every Wednesday for ever.
+Stockton's market traces its history to 1310, when Bishop Bek of Durham granted a market charter "to our town of Stockton a market upon every Wednesday for ever".
 The town grew into a small but busy port, exporting wool and importing wine, which was in demand by the upper class.
-However, even by the standards of the time, medieval Stockton-on-Tees was a small town, with a population of only approximately 1,000, and the town did not grow for centuries.
+However, even by the standards of the time, medieval Stockton-on-Tees was a small town, with a population of only approximately 1,000; the town did not grow for centuries.

-Scotland captured Stockton Castle in 1644, and occupied it until 1646.
+The Scots captured Stockton Castle in 1644, and occupied it until 1646.
 The castle was destroyed at the order of Oliver Cromwell at the end of the Civil War.
-A shopping centre, the Castlegate Centre, now occupies the castle area, and this is scheduled for demolition in 2022.
+A shopping centre, the Castlegate Centre, now occupies the castle area, and this was demolished in 2022 to make way for a new waterfront park opening up the high street to the river tees.
 No known accurate depictions of the castle exist.

-The Town House was built in 1735, and Stockton's first theatre opened in 1766.
+The Town House (now called the Town Hall) was built in 1735, and Stockton's first theatre opened in 1766.
 In 1771, a five-arch stone bridge was built, replacing the nearby Bishop's Ferry.
 Until the opening of the Middlesbrough Transporter Bridge in 1911, this was the Tees's most downstream bridging point.
 From the end of the 18th century, the Industrial Revolution transformed Stockton from a small and quiet market town into a flourishing centre of heavy industry.

-In 1833 the then Bishop of Durham, William Van Mildert (1765 - 1836) gifted five acres and the land of an existing burial site called the "The Monument" (originally a mass grave from a prior cholera outbreak) to the town of Stockton.
-Upon this land, the process of building of and designing the gothic style Holy Trinity Church began, using funds originally allocated for church building in the Commissioners' church Act of 1818.
+In 1833, the then Bishop of Durham, William Van Mildert (1765–1836) gifted five acres and the land of an existing burial site called "The Monument" (originally a mass grave from a prior cholera outbreak) to the town of Stockton.
+Upon this land, the process of building of and designing the gothic style Holy Trinity Church began, using funds originally allocated for church building in the Church Building Act 1818.
 It was designed by John and Benjamin Green, and construction began in 1834.
-It was consecrated as an Anglican church on December 22, 1835.
+It was consecrated as an Anglican church on 22 December 1835.